Landing at Scarlet Beach: Advance on Finschhafen

 On 23 September, Windeyer ordered an advance on Finschhafen.
 Lieutenant Colonel Colin Grace's 2/15th Infantry Battalion reached the Bumi River at 12:40.
 It was 15 to 20 yd wide and appeared fordable, but the banks contained barbed wire and strongly fortified Japanese positions.
-While Yamada was withdrawing towards Sattelberg, the Japanese marines of the 85th Garrison Unit remained in place.
-Yamada had no authority over the marines, and its commander, Captain Tsuzuki, saw no reason to conform to Yamada's actions.
+While Yamada was withdrawing towards Sattelberg, the Japanese naval troops of the 85th Garrison Unit remained in place.
+Yamada had no authority over them, and their commander, Captain Tsuzuki, saw no reason to follow Yamada's actions.
 He intended to hold Finschhafen for as long as possible.
-Grace ordered Major Ron Suthers to outflank the Japanese position by moving through the foothills of the Kreutberg Range, as previously instructed by Windeyer.
-While not high, these were very steep and covered in thick vegetation.
+Grace ordered Major Ron Suthers, who was acting as his second in command, to take B and D companies and outflank the Japanese position by moving through the foothills of the Kreutberg Range, as previously instructed by Windeyer.
+While not high, these hills were steep and covered in thick vegetation.
+There was no track, so the force had to cut its way through 800 metres of dense jungle.

-Suthers halted on the ridge for the night but resumed his advance in the morning, reaching the Bumi at 10:00.
-They again found the north bank defended but the south occupied, so attempted to find a crossing 150 yd upstream.
+Suthers reached the crest at 17:30 and an hour later halted on the ridge for the night, but he resumed his advance in the morning, reaching the Bumi River at 10:00.
+He found the north bank defended but the south occupied, so he attempted to find a crossing 150 yd upstream.
 A Japanese sniper with a light machine gun killed B Company's commander, Captain E. Christie, and Lieutenant N. Harphain.
 Suthers then ordered Snell to make an assault crossing with D Company.
-This was done at 13:30, with the company crossing in waist-deep water.
-Only one man was killed in the crossing.
+This was done at 13:30, with D Company crossing in waist-deep water.
+One man was killed in the crossing.
 During the afternoon, the 2/13th Infantry Battalion crossed the river to the bridgehead secured by B and D Companies.

 A large Japanese air raid at 12:30 by 20 fighters and 12 bombers struck the Australian positions around Launch Jetty and the Finschhafen airstrip.
 About 60 bombs were dropped.
 There were heavy casualties.
 The 2/3rd Field Company lost 14 killed and 19 wounded; the 2/12th Field Regiment lost two killed and 16 wounded, and the air liaison party's headquarters was hit, knocking out its radio set and killing Captain Ferrel, its commander.
 Another eight men were killed and 40 wounded in air raids on 25 September.
 During the night of 25/26 September, Japanese barges and a submarine were spotted offshore.
-Windeyer had to bring a company of the 2/17th Infantry Battalion back to protect the brigade area.
+Windeyer had to send a company of the 2/17th Infantry Battalion back to protect the artillery.

 Meanwhile, D Company of the 2/17th Infantry Battalion had moved along the track to Sattelberg with the intent of capturing that position.
-D Company reported that Sattelberg was unoccupied, but in fact had captured Jivevenang, not Sattelberg.
+D Company reported Sattelberg was unoccupied, but in fact had captured Jivevenang, not Sattelberg.
 When the mistake was realised and it attempted to take Sattelberg, it was found to be strongly defended.
 D Company therefore withdrew to Jivevenang.
 Unfortunately, the news of the capture of Sattelberg was passed all the way up the line to GHQ in Brisbane.